tj-wells/coti-docker-method/README.md

 ## 3. Create a Docker Network

-We'll use a Docker network called `gateway` to help route requests within your machine.
+A Docker network called `gateway` is required to help route requests within your machine.
 To create the network, run

 ```
 docker network create --driver=bridge --attachable --internal=false gateway
 ```

-Once this network exists there is normally no need to create it again.
-You can check it has been created by running `docker network ls`.
+Once this network is created, there is normally no need to create it again.
+You can check if it has been created by running `docker network ls`.

 # 🏃 Running Your Node